 Have it attached the wires back to the face of the element.
 Clip the plastic cover on the element and the thermostat.
 After that re-install the insulation and fix the panels to the sides of the water reservoir.
 Then, turn on the breaker to the heating device.

-Testing water heater element can be a little time consuming, but it needs nothing but some testers, gears and your determination.
-If you get dependent on someone professional, then it is expected that they will end up charging you up with a lot of fees.
-But, if you can get the job done on your own, then it will not only be convenient to fix a damaged water element but also save you up a lot of your money.
-Hopefully, now you will be able to test the water heater element in a proper way without the need of any professional.
+Testing the water heater elements can be a little time-consuming, but it needs nothing but some testers, gears, and your determination.
+If you get dependent on someone professional, then it is expected that they will end up charging you a lot of fees.
+But, if you can get the job done on your own, then it will not only be convenient to fix a damaged water element but also save you a lot of your money.
+Hopefully, now you will be able to test the water heater element in a proper way without the need for any professional.